Generic Name: polyethylene glycol electrolyte solution (pall ee ETH il een GLYE kol ee LEK troe lyte)

 Shake the liquid well just before you measure a dose.
 Drink this medicine in the exact portions at the exact time intervals prescribed by your doctor.

-Throw away any MoviPrep you have not used within 48 hours after it was mixed.
+Throw away any MoviPrep you have not used within 24 to 48 hours after it was mixed (follow directions for your specific brand of this medicine).

 What happens if I miss a dose?